 7. File a formal complaint

 This is the “nuclear option” of consumer complaints and isn’t to be taken lightly.
-If your issue is serious enough that you’re willing to pay the $200 submission fee and potentially hire a lawyer to help with the paperwork, this may be the only option left in your court.
+If your issue is serious enough that you’re willing to pay the $225 submission fee and potentially hire a lawyer to help with the paperwork, this may be the only option left in your court.
 Formal complaints should only be filed if you are sure beyond all doubt that your issue is a legally-enforceable offense.
 Due to the difficulty of submitting such complaints, consumers rarely invest the time and energy in doing so.

 One final option: Contact your federal representatives